repomesh/exa-mcp-server/README.md

 }
 ```

-You can also use `exa-code` thorugh [Smithery](https://smithery.ai/server/exa) without an Exa API key.
+You can also use `exa-code` through [Smithery](https://smithery.ai/server/exa) without an Exa API key.

 ---